CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/test-query/test-query-collection/test-like/README.txt

 @ddblock_end copyright
 ******************************/

-The dataObject is already registered as part of the server setup.
+The two projects that should return are already registered under the path:
-ObjectPath:/FNL_SF_Archive/dice_project_1/dice_object_1
+/FNL_SF_Archive/dice_project_1
+/FNL_SF_Archive/dice_project_2

-Search for a dataObject using the "EQUAL" comparator for an attribute form the dice_project_1.
+Search for a project using the "LIKE" comparator.
 Should return the HTTP code 200

+This test should run when LDAP authentication is turned off